Skip to content

 Whilst the child remains in foster care, they will continue to have a Social Worker and there will continue to be regular involvement of Children’s Services, for example through ‘Child Looked After Reviews’ and annual medical assessments of the child.

-For more information about Kinship fostering, including how to become one, visit Kinship foster care - Kinship
+Information about Kinship fostering, including how to become one

 • Financial – A fostering allowance is paid to all foster carers.
 This is a fixed rate allowance and is not means tested meaning all foster carers are eligible for it.
 There is also the potential for increased payments following completion of training and a skills workbook.
 The fostering allowance will cease when the child or young person reaches the age of 18 or if they permanently leave the care of the foster carers and are placed elsewhere.
 Approved foster carers - payment policy 2025-26 | Hertfordshire County Council

-• Staying Put – Staying Put enables young people to remain in their foster placements after their 18th birthday so that they can continue to be supported with the transition to adulthood.
+• · Staying Put – Staying Put enables young people to remain in their foster placements after their 18th birthday so that they can continue to be supported with the transition to adulthood.
 Foster carers continue to receive a reduced allowance with the young person offering contributions through education, employment or benefits.
-Eligibility is established by Hertfordshire’s Practice and Resource Panel.
+Eligibility criteria is outlined in the Staying Put Policy.

 • Professional support – You will be allocated a Supervising Social Worker with monthly visits and ongoing support.
 You’ll also have access to Fostering Out of Hours support line and education advice from the Virtual School.